rafagarin/expense_tracker/prompt.md

 ### Examples

 Here is how some example movements would be represented in the database:
-1. If I bought something for myself, it is added as a movement with type: “expense”.
+1. If I bought something for myself, it is added as a movement with type: "Expense".
-2. Cash withdrawals are added with type: “cash”, category: “miscellaneous”.
+2. Cash withdrawals are added with type: "Cash", category: "miscellaneous".
-3. Transfers between my own accounts will be added with direction: “neutral”, type: "transfer".
+3. Transfers between my own accounts will be added with direction: "Neutral", type: "Transfer".
 4. When I lend money to people, it must be settled by a later movement.
 For example, say I paid a restaurant bill for multiple people but expect to be paid back what others spent.
-Then my part is added with type: “expense”, and the part of other people is added as type: “debit”.
+Then my part is added with type: "Expense", and the part of other people is added as type: "Debit".
   This debit can later be settled in two ways:
-   1. With a bank transfer, which will be read from Gmail and saved with type “debit repayment”.
+   1. With a bank transfer, which will be read from Gmail and saved with type "Debit Repayment".
-   2. Or by adding it to Splitwise, which will also be saved with type “debit repayment”.
+   2. Or by adding it to Splitwise, which will also be saved with type "Debit Repayment".
-5. When someone else lends me money, there is no way to detect the initial loan, so when I pay it with a bank transfer it will simply be added as a single movement with type: “expense”.
-Or it can be added to and read from Splitwise, in which case it will counted as a movement with type: “credit”.
+5. When someone else lends me money, there is no way to detect the initial loan, so when I pay it with a bank transfer it will simply be added as a single movement with type: "Expense".
+Or it can be added to and read from Splitwise, in which case it will counted as a movement with type: "Credit".

 In other words:
 - Loan: someone owes someone else money.